archfz/cypress-terminal-report/README.md

 for tests that don't have any `severity=error` logs nothing will be printed.

 #### `options.outputCompactLogs`
-integer?; default: null; Overrides `options.compactLogs` for the file log output specifically, when `options.outputTarget` is specified.
+integer? | false; default: null; Overrides `options.compactLogs` for the file log output specifically, when `options.outputTarget` is specified.
 Allows compacting of the terminal and the file output logs to different levels.
 If `options.outputCompactLogs` is unspecified, file output will use `options.compactLogs`.
-If set to -1, output file logs will not compact even if `options.compactLogs` is set.
+If set to `false`, output file logs will not compact even if `options.compactLogs` is set.

 #### `options.outputRoot`
 string; default: null; Required if `options.outputTarget` provided.
 [More details](#logging-to-files).